MicrosoftDocs/SupportArticles-docs/support/webapps/support-lifecycle-asp-net-web-stack.md

 ---
 # Support lifecycle for ASP.NET Web Stack

-This article describes the support lifecycle for ASP.NET Web Stack.
+This article describes the support lifecycle for ASP.NET web stack.

 _Original product version:_ &nbsp; ASP.NET MVC 3.0
 _Original KB number:_ &nbsp; 2902020

-## Microsoft Support Lifecycle
+## Microsoft support lifecycle

 The [Microsoft Support Lifecycle](https://support.microsoft.com/lifecycle/?ln) website provides consistent and predictable guidelines about providing product support availability when a product is released and throughout the life of the product.